-I love teaching a split grade class.
-I know this may not be a popular opinion in teaching but there it is.
-Reality is many of us teach split grade classrooms and although it has it’s challenges it also has some amazing benefits.
-A Colleague from my school board wrote this last year about lovin the split.
-In it she lists these as the amazing benefits of split grade teaching
+I love teaching a split-grade class.
+I know this may not be a popular opinion in teaching, but there it is.
+In reality, many of us teach split-grade classrooms, and although it has its challenges, it also has some amazing benefits.

-These are amazing benefits but how can it be done?
+These are amazing benefits, but how can they be done?
 How do I teach a split? is a question I often read on Facebook forums.

 My Philosophy for Split Grade Teaching:

 I think it is important to understand how you will teach as a teacher.
 The old lecture style of teaching, where the teacher is the giver of information, is not the most effective way to teach today’s students.

 Perhaps it was before the internet, but not today.
 Students have access to more information at their fingertips than ever before, and that information is instant.

 However, the information is not always correct, or there is so much how does one person really sift through it to find the answer that they are looking for?
 As a teacher, there are times for direct instruction, and there are times for student inquiry.